codetracker-learning/team-planning/README.md

 - Codebase Setup (i.e. index.html, styles.css, main.js, etc)
 - Ensure all team members have access to the repo and have it pulled down on their machines and the setup is running properly
 - Update repo Branch protection rules in settings to require 2 reviewers and apply to admin
-- Create a project board with automated kanban
+- Create a project board with automated kanban with at least these columns: To Do, In Progress, Review Needed, Done
 - Create a figma board ensuring all your teammates have access to it (likely via email addresses)

 ## Requirements when planning (BEFORE DEV)